-The applicant is proposing a four-story, 153-room, U-shaped hotel building fronting on El Camino Real with a below-ground parking garage (see Exhibit 4-Project Plans).
-The underground parking garage takes access from a single driveway off of El Camino Real, which is reduced from the current two-driveway configuration for the existing hotel on-site.
+The applicant is proposing a four-story, 153-room, U-shaped hotel building fronting on El Camino Real with an underground parking garage (see Attachment 6-Project Plans).
+The underground parking garage takes access from a single driveway off of El Camino Real.

-The ground floor of the hotel includes a restaurant with outdoor patio, guest lounge, and reception areas which face El Camino Real.
+The ground floor of the hotel includes a restaurant with an outdoor patio, guest lounge, and reception areas which face El Camino Real.
 From the center to the east side of the ground floor are supportive uses such as hotel offices, restrooms, and entry lounge.

 Guest rooms are located on all four floors.
 A fitness area, a spa and fire pit with lounge seating is proposed in the central courtyard.
 Landscaping is proposed along the perimeter of the project site and in the central courtyard.